 Top 8 Venture Capital Firms Fueling Automotive Startups

-• Top venture capital firms active in the automotive industry include Yamaha Motor Ventures, Trucks Venture Capital, Motus Ventures, and BMW i Ventures.
+• The automotive tech sector is backed by specialized investors; notable firms include Yamaha Motor Ventures, Trucks Venture Capital, Motus Ventures, and BMW i Ventures.

 Which VC Firms in Automotive Are Right for Your Stage?